 Under RCW 90.42.080, a water right holder may donate all or a portion of their water right certificate or claim to the TWRP for the purposes of instream flow or groundwater preservation.
 A water right holder may choose to donate their right permanently or temporarily, although the vast majority of water right donations are done on a temporary basis.
 Water rights are temporarily donated to Ecology through submittal of the Temporary Donation Form, available on Ecology’s website.

-Per RCW 90.42.080, Ecology shall accept temporary donation of a water right to hold in TWRP to assist in providing instream flows or to preserve surface water or groundwater resources on terms prescribed by the donor, provided that:
+Per RCW 90.42.080, Ecology shall accept a temporary donation of a water right to hold in TWRP to assist in providing instream flows or to preserve surface water or groundwater resources on terms prescribed by the donor, provided that:

 The donated quantity of water will not exceed the highest quantity of water put to beneficial use over the most recent five-year period.
 Ecology may rely on attestation and information provided by the applicant to determine the quantity of water donated, or may conduct its own evaluation of water use for the previous five years to determine the quantity of water available for donation;

+The donated quantity of water can be protected from diversion by junior water right holders;

 Other applicable requirements of chapter 90.42 RCW are met; and